Brian Burrell: Early life

-Burrell was born in Salt Lake City, Utah of French ancestry, and graduated from the University of Utah with a degree in Chinese Literature and Asian Studies in 1999.
-Burrell first went to Hong Kong in 1995 to teach English, and permanently left the US for Hong Kong in 1999.
-He can also speak with different accents and read in Cantonese, Mandarin and Cambodian.
+Brian was born in Salt Lake City, Utah of British and French ancestry, whose family was among the earliest pilgrims.
+He graduated from the University of Utah with a degree in Chinese Literature and Asian Studies in 1999.
+Brian first went to Hong Kong in 1995, and permanently settled there in 1999.
+He can also speak with different accents and read in Cantonese, Mandarin and Khmer.